Tornadosky/nexus_project/nexus_continuous_control/results_llm/README.md

 ![HopperHop skill usage across conditions](analysis_llm/plots/skill_usage_HopperHop.png)
 ![Go1JoystickFlatTerrain skill usage across conditions](analysis_llm/plots/skill_usage_Go1JoystickFlatTerrain.png)

-Per-environment three-panel usage charts for all five environments are in `analysis_llm/plots/skill_usage_<Env>.png`.

 **Observations:**
 - **CartpoleBalance's LLM-initial skillset collapses to a single skill**:
   `Initial Balance Check` is selected 100% of the time, the other two skills 0%.
-This is the classic "mutually-exclusive activation rules that are all simultaneously true" degeneracy the NeSy mask code specifically guards against with a `mask_mode="progressive"` option (see `nexus_continuous/llm/interpreter.py`) — this run used the default `"strict"` mode, so the collapse was not mitigated.
+This is the classic "mutually-exclusive activation rules that are all simultaneously true" degeneracy the NeSy mask code specifically guards against with a `mask_mode="progressive"` option.
+This run used the default "strict" mode, so the collapse was not mitigated.
-- The hand-written policies show a **healthy, non-degenerate usage distribution** in every environment — no skill is ever exactly 0% or 100% except WalkerWalk's `walk_forward` (0.00, because `energy_efficient` already subsumes forward progress once walking is established — see `walker_walk.py`'s symbolic rule ordering).
+- **The hand-written policies show a healthy, non-degenerate usage distribution in every environment**.
+No skill is ever exactly 0% or 100% except WalkerWalk's `walk_forward` (0.00, because `energy_efficient` already subsumes forward progress once walking is established.
-- **WalkerWalk's LLM-refined skillset still leans heavily on the first, safety-flavored skill** (`Initial Balance Check`, 64%) rather than a locomotion skill — consistent with its low 0.363 success rate versus hand-written's 0.997: the refined meta-policy is still spending most of its time being cautious rather than walking forward.
+- **WalkerWalk's LLM-refined skillset still leans heavily on the first, safety-flavored skill** (`Initial Balance Check`, 64%) rather than a locomotion skill, consistent with its low 0.363 success rate versus hand-written's 0.997.
+The refined meta-policy is still spending most of its time being cautious rather than walking forward.

 ---